astaranowicz/DCCT/README.md

 README FILE

-DCCT v.1.1 is a contribution that is part of the following paper:
+DCCT v.1.2 is a contribution that is part of the following paper:

+Update at the bottom.

 Journal Version: